-In legal terms, the case of Bainbridge v Wigley, is not particularly important and would have almost certainly be forgotten had William Carpmael not published it in a 1846 collection of patent cases which dated before 1835, when what is now as the Lord Brougham's Act (the full title is somewhat more lucid: An Act to Amend the Law Touching Letters Patent for Invention) was passed.
-Its one application (and indeed, sole citation) was when it was used by the defence in the case of Beard v Egerton and Others (1849) 8 CB 165.
-Here the counsel argued that when a patent was granted on erroneous terms, (as it was ruled had happened in the case of Bainbridge's Improved Flageolet patent) it was invalid and could not be infringed.
+In legal terms, the case of Bainbridge v Wigley, is not particularly important and would have almost certainly be forgotten had William Carpmael not published it in a 1846 collection of patent cases which dated before 1835 (when Lord Brougham’s Act “to Amend the Law Touching Letters Patent for Invention” was passed).
+Its one subsequent use in court was when it was used by the defence in the case of Beard v Egerton and Others (1849) 8 CB 165.
+Here the counsel argued that when a patent was granted on erroneous terms, (as it was ruled had happened in the case of Bainbridge’s Improved Flageolet patent) it was invalid and could not be infringed.

 The case is interesting for those the study of the flageolet as it gives detailed descriptions of Bainbridge’s improvements to the English flageolet and a few other details of musical life in London in the 1810s.
 In particular:—

 The case also reinforces a number of other details about the “Improved” flageolet (such as the raising of the tonic note by a forth, from being played with six fingers to being played with three) which are more widely known.